nygctech/INLAomics/README.md

 Example code can be found in `./scripts/Highplex/highplex.R`

 # Simulation study
-The script for carrying out the simulation study is found in `./scripts/simulation/simulation.R`.
-One round of Monte-Carlo estimates takes approximately 30 minutes.
+The scripts for carrying out the simulation studies are found in `./scripts/simulation/`.
+The script for comparisons between INLA and MCMC is outlined `InlaVsMcmc.R`, and one round of Monte-Carlo estimates takes approximately 30 minutes.
+The script for comparisons between INLAomics and correlation based measurements is found in `InlaVsCorr.R`, where one round Monte-Carlo estimates takes approximately 25 seconds to obtain.

 # References
-[1] Leroux, B. G., Lei, X., and Breslow, N. "Estimation of disease rates in small areas: a new mixed model for spatial dependence".
-In _Statistical models in epidemiology, the environment, and clinical trials_, pages 179–191.
-Springer, 2000.

-[2] Francisco, F., Gómez-Rubio, V., and Martinez-Beneito,  M. A. "Bayesian multivariate spatial models for lattice data with INLA." arXiv preprint arXiv:1909.10804 (2019).

-[3] Xiaoping, J., Carlin, B. P., and Banerjee, S. "Generalized hierarchical multivariate CAR models for areal data."
-Biometrics 61.4 (2005): 950-961.

-[4] Ben-Chetrit, N., Niu, X., Swett, A. D., Sotelo, J., Jiao, M. S., Stewart, C. M., ... & Landau, D. A. (2023).
+[1] Ben-Chetrit, N., Niu, X., Swett, A. D., Sotelo, J., Jiao, M. S., Stewart, C. M., ... & Landau, D. A. (2023).
 Integration of whole transcriptome spatial profiling with protein markers.
 Nature biotechnology, 41(6), 788-793.